Updated: Jun 6

 To give another example, maybe we see others littering on the street.
 If we can maintain a peaceful heart and not judge them nor copy their bad act, then we’ve shielded ourselves.
 Clearly, this requires daily cultivation, hence why the North King is the final one.

 The big laughing smile teaches us that learning Buddhism should be joyful.
 If you become more joyful as your learning progresses, then you are doing it right.
 It you become less joyful, then you’re doing something wrong.
 A common example is that when we learn about standards for being a good person in Buddhism, we should only apply those standards onto ourselves, not others.
-If we start judging others for not meeting such standards, then we become unhappy, and we’re applying Buddhism wrong in our lives.
+If we start judging others for not meeting such standards, then we become unhappy.
+Moreover, others will become annoyed at us for becoming so judgmental towards them, and this creates more conflict and unhappiness.
+If we are becoming unhappier after learning Buddhism, then we are doing it wrong.

 Another meaning of the big smile is that we should give others joy whenever we can.
 Emotions are contagious, and giving others a joyful smile is a great gift.
 When others see us joyful, they will naturally want to learn from us.
 So before trying to teach others, we should first practice and experience joy from practice.
 When others see our joy, they will naturally be interested.